wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 The algorithm maintains a dictionary of recently seen tokens, which is compared with incoming tokens for full or partial matches.
 Two types of matches are supported: A full match, which occurs when all 32 bits are identical to one of the dictionary entries; A partial match, which refers to the case where only higher 22 bits match.
+Each token is encoded into a 2-bit type field, followed by one or two extra fields for restoring the original word.
+If the type field is "00", the token is a full match, and the next field will be the index in the dictionary.
+If the type field is "01", the token is a partial match, and the next two fields will be the index and the remaining 10 lower bits of the original token.
+If the type field is "10", the token is zero, and there is no extra field.
+Optimizing for zero can help further improving the compression ratio, since zero is one of the most frequently occurring values in almost all workloads, which is also widely used for initialization, padding, indicating invalid values, and so on.